DrOteonu-Nanquanu/coin-dedureas/README.md

 # coin-dedureas
 Collective intelligence system for human-technological deductive reasoning
+See subdirectories for more information.